Grievances & Due Process

 If a student brings a complaint regarding denial of an accommodation needed in an ongoing class, the decision of Disability Services to provide or deny said accommodation shall be implemented until such time as a formal resolution of the grievance process is achieved.

-In situations where there is disagreement concerning the appropriateness of a particular accommodation or other perceived instance of discrimination, the student must lodge his/her complaint within five working days of receiving a decision of denial of accommodations/adjustments or of the perceived occurrence.
+In situations where there is disagreement concerning the appropriateness of a particular accommodation, the student must lodge his/her complaint within five working days of receiving a decision of denial of accommodations/adjustments or of the perceived occurrence.

 The grievance procedure is as follows: